vbhalla/vbhalla.github.io/_posts/2021-07-20-AvoidDSFail.md

 **Where does data science fit in the current org?**

-The above are table stakes, the number 1 reason cause of failure are alignment of incentives and establishing clear ownership.
+The above are table stakes; the number 1 reason cause of failure is ambiguous ownership and misaligned incentives across the organization.
+Choosing an operating model for DS can help facilitate this crucial conversation with executive leadership.

 <img src="../images/building_ds/ds_team_puzzle.png" style="width: 700px;" >

 **Data Science Operating Models**

-It’s extremely important to commit to an operating model to ensure incentives are aligned, this of course can be revisited as the business changes; stakeholder needs and/or resource planning.
+It is essential to commit to an operating model to ensure that incentives are aligned; as the business changes, this can be revisited if it's also mapped back to resource planning.

 A basketball metaphor probably illustrates this best.

 ![png](../images/building_ds/basketball.png)

-Standing up a DS function at later stage startups often fail primarily because of ownership and incentives; choosing a model can help facilitate this crucial conversation with executive leadership.
-What happens if you don't choose?
+**What happens if you do not choose?**

+Not choosing a model often results in one of the following 1 of two failed outcomes (extend the basketball metaphor):

 ![png](../images/building_ds/flow_chart.png)